 Permissions define what a user is allowed to do in Cumulocity applications.
 To manage permissions more easily, they are grouped in so-called "roles".
 Every user can be associated with a number of roles, adding up permissions of the user.

 The following types of roles can be associated with users:

-A number of global roles are configured by default in new tenants.
-The roles "admins" and "devices" have a special meaning:
+The roles "admins" and "devices" have a special status:

-Furthermore, the following roles are configured to get you started:
+Furthermore, the following roles are configured as a starting point: